 For some people, the term fondue means a pot of melted dark chocolate while others imagine a pot of melted cheese.
 However, the term originally originates from the cheese fondue.

 When cooking a cheese fondue, there’s a list of things to consider.
 First and foremost, you need to know that not all cheese is made the same.
-A few slices of American cheese in a pot won’t do the job.
+Regardless of whether you choose between white or yellow American cheese, a few slices of these in a pot will definitely not do the job.

-Traditionally, cheese fondue is made with either semi-hard or hard Swiss cheeses with high-fat content.
+Traditionally, cheese fondue is made with either semi-hard or hard Swiss cheeses with good grades and high-fat content.
 Emmental, Raclette, Fontina, and Gruyere aren’t the same as well-known American cheddar cheese.

 They’re classic options you can choose from for your cheese fondue.
 They’re also amazing on their own.
 However, they do have specific flavor profiles and intensities.
 Overall, they’re great for your fondue.

 Emmental, for instance, has a light flavor profile, not offering too much taste alone in a fondue.
-Gruyere, on the other hand, is rich and aggressive, so maybe it’s too much to have alone in your fondue pots.
+Another Swiss cheese – Gruyere, on the other hand, is rich and aggressive, so maybe it’s too much to have alone in your fondue pots.

 This is why a half and half mixture is prepared with half Emmental and half Gruyere.
 The delicate profile of the Emmental helps cancel out the aggressiveness of the Gruyere to provide a beautiful mixture.